What is the Difference Between an Arborist and a Tree Lopper?

 As such, you need to maintain your trees to ensure they are healthy and under control.
 If you are unable to take care of your trees, you may opt to hire a professional to do it for you.
 Knowing who to call is important as hiring the wrong person could be detrimental to the tree and hazardous to your home.
 There are two options, a tree lopper, and an arborist.

 A tree lopper tends to be more cost-effective and appealing to the gardener on a budget.
 This is because of the easier service they provide in comparison to the arborist.
 A tree lopper will simply cut down any branches that are growing out of control, blocking light, or potentially impinging on your home.

 While this may seem like the right service, it can leave your trees, your garden, and your home vulnerable if the tree lopper starts hacking away at trees without careful consideration.

 When branches are lopped, it makes changes to the tree’s structure and balance, which can reduce its stability.
 The tree may become unstable, resulting in stunted growth and a greater chance of exposure to disease and infections.
 They can also be more likely to fail during strong winds.

 When trees are lopped, they’ll tend to reshoot quickly, and these new branches will require greater care than if the tree were properly pruned.
 The limbs may not be cut correctly so as to prevent an entry point for rot and or pests.
 Each cut serves a purpose whether its to prevent growth in a certain direction or to remove hazards, dead material.

-While the service is cheaper, a tree lopper’s level of training and education is not as advanced as the arborists is.
-As such, they may not know the importance of the positioning of the tree, the growth of the tree or how lopping will affect its overall health in the long run.
+While the service is cheaper, a tree lopper’s level of training and education is not as advanced as the arborists are.
+As such, they may not know the importance of the positioning of the tree, the growth of the tree, or how lopping will affect its overall health in the long run.

 That isn’t to say that you shouldn’t hire a tree lopper if the job calls for it, but you need to be sure you need a tree lopper rather than an arborist.